chongkwongsheng/CloudGaming/README.md

 ## WARNING

 The startup and shutdown scripts can transfer the Hogwarts Legacy game files (~70GB) to and from ephemeral storage in under 90 seconds when the instance is fully initialised.

-However, when running the startup script from a freshly initialised instance even with gp3 storage with 16,000 IOPS and 1,000 MB/s, the penalty from loading snapshot intialisation can result in increasing this to about 10 minutes just for Hogwarts Legacy.
+However, when running the startup script to initialise an instance from a snapshot with gp3 storage with 16,000 IOPS and 1,000 MB/s, the penalty from loading snapshot intialisation can result in increasing startup by about 10 minutes just for Hogwarts Legacy.

-It is designed with the purpose of moving Steam game files to and from 'D:\' at startup and shut down.
+Please remember that I created these scripts with the purpose of moving Steam game files to and from 'D:\' at startup and shut down respectively.

 These scripts also only make sense if you had set up your cloud gaming instance to create from a custom AMI (e.g. Keith Vassallo's guide) and are snapshotting the volumes upon termination.